umass-gis/workshops/content/agol/webmap.md

 ![Directions, Measurement and Location Tools](media/all_AGOL/WebMap_08.jpg "Directions, Measurement and Location Tools")

-* The **Directions** tool works the same way as any navigation app on your phone.
+The **Directions** tool works the same way as any navigation app on your phone.
 Input a Start and End location, and the tool will automatically calculate the estimated drive time, distance, and directions from the first location to the second.
 You can also add in multiple destinations, change your departure time, and change the method from “driving time” to another transportation method.
 Notice that this tool outputs a new layer into your layers list called "Route."
 Every time you run this tool, it will be saved as a new Route layer.

 ![Directions Tool](media/all_AGOL/WebMap_09.jpg "'Directions' Tool")

-* The **Measure** tool gives a rough distance between two points.
+The **Measure** tool gives a rough distance between two points.
 Simply click at your starting location and double-click at your end location to calculate the distance.

 Because we are not using specific addresses or latitude/longitude coordinates, instead are relying on a rough mouse click, this will not be 100% accurate.
-{.note}
+{: .note}

 !['Measure' Tool](media/all_AGOL/WebMap_10.jpg "'Measure' Tool")

-* The **Location** tool displays a pop-up window in the top right corner of the map which shows the coordinates of the location where your cursor is hovering.
+The **Location** tool displays a pop-up window in the top right corner of the map which shows the coordinates of the location where your cursor is hovering.
 You can change the units from XY (the latitude and longitude) to decimal degrees or another coordinate system (we don't cover coordinate systems in detail here).

 !['Location' Tool](media/all_AGOL/WebMap_11.jpg "'Location' Tool")